Karo-1.png

 Many European countries were faster than the German government in implementing the EU directive.
 Some governments also impose stricter sanctions than Germany.
 In Poland, managing directors face up to 3 years in prison for failing to comply with the legislation.
 Other countries, such as the Czech Republic, already require companies with more than 25 employees to implement a whistleblower system.

-A Whistleblower Protection Act requires whistleblower systems
+The new Whistleblower Protection Act requires whistleblower systems

 Further requirements for companies and authorities imposed by the EU Whistleblowing Directive